Axia-Tech/AXIA-wiki/docs/learn/learn-keys.md

 ### "Controller" and "Stash" Keys

-When we talk about "controller" and "stash" keys, we usually talk about them in the context of running a validator or nominating DOT, but they are useful concepts for all users to know.
+When we talk about "controller" and "stash" keys, we usually talk about them in the context of running a validator or nominating SOLAR, but they are useful concepts for all users to know.
 Both keys are types of account keys.
 They are distinguished by their intended use, not by an underlying cryptographic difference.
 All the info mentioned in the parent section applies to these keys.
 When creating new controller or stash keys, all cryptography supported by account keys are an available